nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 {% include information.html content="

-Adds a client to the FitBook.
+Adds a new client into FitBook's client list and storage.

 " %}